Being Satisfied with God

 1 Thessalonians 4:3-4

-“For this is the will of God, your sanctification: that you abstain from sexual immorality; that each one of you know how to control his own body in holiness and honor.”
+“For this is the will of God, your sanctification... that you know how to control your own body in holiness and honor.”

-God's will is your sanctification: being set apart, growing closer to Him, becoming like Christ—less sin, more obedience.
-Self-control is key, often saying no to wrong desires.
-Deny yourself, take up your cross daily, and follow Christ.
+God's will is clear in Scripture—your sanctification: being set apart, growing closer to Christ, less sin, more God-pleasing actions.
+Self-control means saying no to wrong desires, passions, indulgences.
+Deny yourself, take up your cross daily (Luke 9:23).
+That's how Christians live—not for self, but for Christ.

 Be Filled with the Spirit, Not Debauchery